What’s the central thing happening here?

 It is a remarkable fact that all the heresies which have arisen in the Christian Church have had a decided tendency to dishonour God and to flatter man.”Charles Spurgeon

 These videos certainly seem to flatter man.
 This ought to ring many alarm bells for us.

-Don’t get me wrong, I want to see the Lord performing miracles, and pouring out His Spirit upon people, and for His Presence to cause weeping or joy, because a prayer in Acts says:
+Don’t get me wrong, I want to see the Lord performing miracles and pouring out His Spirit upon people, and for His Presence to cause weeping or joy, because the disciples prayed: